 Cost sharing consists of the cash contributions made to a project by the applicant and third parties, as well as third party in-kind contributions, such as donated services and goods.
 Applicants are welcome to use cost sharing for projects in which the total budget exceeds the NEH grant limit.
 Cost sharing is not required for Level I and Level II projects.
-Level III projects that request a Sustainability Match must report the contributions raised to release NEH matching funds as cost sharing.
+Level III projects that request a Sustainability Match must report the contributions raised to release NEH matching funds-which must be nonfederal gift funds raised from eligible third parties-as cost sharing.